Meritocracy, transparency and forward-thinking

 Sergio Dompé is an entrepreneur in the pharmaceutical and biotechnological industries and President of Dompé, the pharmaceutical group that develops innovative therapeutic solutions for rare diseases.

-With honorary doctorates in Biotechnology, specializing in pharmaceutics (Bologna, 1996), Medical Biotechnology (L’Aquila, 2005) and Pharmacy (Urbino, 2010), Sergio Dompe was one of the first in Italy to grasp the true value of biotechnology applied to human health.
+With honorary doctorates in Biotechnology, specializing in pharmaceutics (Bologna, 1996), Medical Biotechnology (L’Aquila, 2005) and Pharmacy (Urbino, 2010), Sergio Dompé has been one of the first entrepreneurs in Italy to grasp the true potential of biotechnology applied to human health.
 He has also developed an extensive network of partnerships in Dompé’s main therapeutic fields with other leading research centres into diseases.

 Francesca Pasinelle graduated in Pharmacy at the University of Parma and obtained her PHD in Pharmacology from the University of Milan, Dr Francesca Pasinelli was formerly a pharmacologist researcher, before joining Dompé as General Manager of the Q-Rare division for rare diseases research.
 Since 2009, she has been General Manager of the Telethon Foundation.
 With a number of awards, including the Merit of the Italian Republic Commander 2007, conferred by the President of the Republic, Dr Francesca Pasinelli is a director of Dompe and sits on the board of directors of a number of academic Institutions and other companies.